carcango/carcango/README.md

 - 🔭 I’m currently studying Computer Systems Technology at BCIT
 - 👨‍🚀 The technology I'm most excited to learn and make projects with are VR and AR
 - 🌱 I love spending time exploring the outdoors doing sports such as trail runnng, skiing, and mountain biking
-- 🏊‍♂️ I recently retired from my career as a Pro Athlete for Team Canada (Swimming)
+- 🏊‍♂️ I recently retired from my career as a Pro Athlete for [Team Canada](https://www.swimming.ca/en/swimmer/carson-olafson/)
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-carson-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/carsonolafson)

 ---